 Financial instruments that potentially subject us to a concentration of credit risk consist primarily of cash, cash equivalents and investments.
 We invest in money market funds, U.S. Treasury securities, U.S. government agency securities, corporate debt, commercial paper and asset-backed securities.
-We maintain bank deposits in federally insured financial institutions and these deposits may exceed federally-insured limits.
-We are exposed to credit risk in the event of a default by the financial institutions holding our cash and issuers of investments to the extent recorded on the condensed balance sheets.
-For example, on March 10, 2023, the California Department of Financial Protection and Innovation took control of Silicon Valley Bank, or SVB, and appointed the Federal Deposit Insurance Corporation, or FDIC, as receiver.
-While SVB was our primary bank at the time, we maintained banking relationships with other major banks.
-The substantial majority of funds we held at SVB, which included cash, cash equivalents and investments were held in custodial accounts of a third-party institution for which SVB Asset Management was the advisor, or SVB Custodial Accounts.
-On March 12, 2023, the FDIC confirmed that depositors of SVB would have access to all of their money and, as a result, we regained access to all of our funds deposited with SVB.
-The FDIC subsequently transferred SVB's deposits and loans to a newly created bridge bank, named Silicon Valley Bridge Bank, N.A., or Silicon Valley Bridge Bank, On March 26, 2023, the FDIC announced that First Citizens Bank & Trust Company, or First Citizens Bank, had agreed to purchase and assume all deposits and loans of Silicon Valley Bridge Bank.
-Management believes that we are not exposed to significant credit risk as our deposits are held at First Citizens Bank, and our investments are held under separate financial institution custodial accounts, each of which management continues to believe to be of high credit quality.
-We have not experienced any losses on these deposits or investments as a result of this market event.
+We maintain bank deposits in federally insured financial institutions and these deposits may exceed federally insured limits.
+We are exposed to credit risk in the event of a default by the financial institutions holding our cash and issuers of investments to the extent recorded on the condensed consolidated balance sheets.
+For example, on March 10, 2023, the California Department of Financial Protection and Innovation took control of Silicon Valley Bank ("SVB") and appointed the Federal Deposit Insurance Corporation ("FDIC") as receiver.
+While SVB was our primary bank at the time, we have not experienced any losses on these deposits or investments as a result of this market event.
+Management believes that we are not exposed to significant credit risk as our deposits are held at First Citizens Bank & Trust Company, which had agreed to purchase and assume all deposits and loans of Silicon Valley Bridge Bank, and our investments are held under separate financial institution custodial accounts, each of which management continues to believe to be of high credit quality.
 While we were able to recover all deposited amounts from SVB, and continue to have access to all investments held in the SVB Custodial Accounts, there can be no assurance that our current or future banks will not face similar risks as SVB or that we will be able to recover in full our deposits in the event of similar closures.
 Our investment policy limits investments to money market funds, certain types of debt securities issued by the U.S. Government and its agencies, corporate debt, commercial paper and asset-backed securities, and places restrictions on the credit ratings, maturities and concentration by type and issuer.
-We believe that our exposure to credit risks is not significant and that a hypothetical 10% change in credit rates would not have a significant impact on our portfolio.
+We believe that our exposure to